violet-eco/violet-eco.github.io/README.md

-# LapisOS
+# Violet
-LapisOS is an experimental general-purpose operating system aiming to provide the highest security and safety to the average user, while remaining powerful enough to be fast, efficient and highly customizable for more advanced users.
+Violet is a modern experimental operating system that aims to provide the highest security to its users.

 ## Features
-- Extreme customization, up to the kernel itself
+- Extreme customization
 - ...

 ## Documentation

 Design and specification documents can be found in the [`docs`](docs) directory.

-The documentation is also live at [`https://lapis-org.github.io/docs`](https://lapis-org.github.io/docs).
+The documentation is also live at [`https://violet-eco.github.io/docs`](https://violet-eco.github.io/docs).

-## What is LapisOS?
+## What is Violet?
-LapisOS is an operating system that aims to replace legacy systems such as macOS, Linux, and Windows.
+Violet is an operating system that aims to replace legacy systems such as macOS, Linux, and Windows.
 Of course, he knows how Windows/macOS/Linux are installed on today's devices.
 Therefore, LapisOS